Welland By-Pass: Background

-Although the city of Welland had originally grown around the canal, by the 1960s the constant interruptions in the flow of the vehicular and rail traffic through the city became bothersome.
+Although the city of Welland had originally grown around the canal, the traffic in the canal began to increase.
+Notably, the 1959 opening of the St. Lawrence Seaway caused in increase in traffic through Welland.
+Despite efforts to mitigate this, such as the use of CCTV to improve ship flow, by the 1960s the constant interruptions in the flow of the vehicular and rail traffic through the city became bothersome.
 A single ship would hold up traffic for at least ten minutes as it travelled under a vertical lift bridge.
 In periods of heavy ship traffic, a bridge might stay raised for multiple ships to pass, and long lines of cars, trucks and buses could be delayed more than 30 minutes.
+The St. Lawrence Seaway Authority reported that, "... at time, some 50 vessels were lined up in the lakes awaiting entry for hours or even days."
 Additionally, many railroad yards and lines originally built on Welland's outskirts now found themselves in the middle of a growing city; the heavily used rail lines from Toronto to Buffalo were suffering delays, as well.

 The old route, established in 1932 with the building of the fourth Welland Canal, was also inconvenient to the ships since it was twisting and narrow.
 The five vertical lift bridges and a railroad swing bridge, all within close distance of one another, made the manoeuvring tricky and the journey stressful.
 Captains complained of bulky buildings on the canal's edge blocking the line of sight.
 One of them commented, "The main thing every Lakes captain used to dread was Bridge 15 [built during the 3rd canal era, but in use until 1972], a railway bridge in the town of Welland with an abutment in the middle...
 I think every captain on the Lakes must have [scraped it] at one time or another."